- Strategic outreach isn’t just for SEO, it also amplifies your digital marketing efforts.

 - Become a thought leader by writing contributor articles on third-party publications.

 Last April, financial advising company Ameritrade cut their digital advertising budget.
-The CEO noted that the “fish weren’t biting” on their marketing efforts, which were 70% digital.
+The CEO noted that the “fish weren’t biting” on their digital marketing efforts.
 Shares slid 5.5% after the decision, which signaled a revenue slump on a larger scale and a lack of interest from retail investors.

 That decision was controversial.